-As a result, the City Council gained the authority to approve the levy of the assessments for fiscal year 2002-03 and in future years.
+As a result, the City Council gained the authority to approve the levy of the assessments for fiscal year 2002-03 and continue the assessment in future years.
 The authority granted by the ballot proceeding includes an annual adjustment in the assessment levies equal to the annual change in the Consumer Price Index for the Los Angeles Area as of January of each succeeding year, with the maximum adjustment not to exceed 3%.

-In each subsequent year for which the assessments will be levied, the City Council must direct the preparation of an Engineer's Report, budgets and proposed assessments for the upcoming fiscal year.
-After the Engineer's Report is completed, the City Council may preliminarily approve the Engineer's Report and proposed assessments and establish the date for a public hearing on the continuation of the assessments.
-This Report was prepared pursuant to the direction of the City Council by Resolution No. 5697 (11) adopted on March 15, 2011.
+In each subsequent year for which the assessments will be continued, the City Council must direct the preparation of an Engineer's Report, budgets and proposed assessments for the upcoming fiscal year.
+After the Engineer's Report is completed, the City Council may preliminarily approve the Engineer's Report and proposed assessments, and establish the date for a public hearing on the continuation of the assessments.
+This Report was prepared pursuant to the direction of the City Council by Resolution No. 6382(21) adopted on February 16, 2021.

-This Engineer's Report ("Report") was prepared to establish the budget for the services that will be funded by the 2011-12 assessments, determine the benefits received from the park maintenance and improvements by property within the Assessment District and the method of assessment apportionment to lots and parcels within the Assessment District.
+This Engineer's Report ("Report") was prepared to establish the budget for the services that will be funded by the 2021-22 assessments, determine the benefits received from the park maintenance and improvements by property within the Assessment District and the method of assessment apportionment to lots and parcels within the Assessment District.
 This Report and the proposed assessments have been made pursuant to the Landscaping and Lighting Act of 1972, Part 2 of Division 15 of the California Streets and Highways Code (the "Act") and Article XIIID of the California Constitution (the "Article").